 The ballade to Lynne is one of several occasional poems in the archive of the Burgess Foundation.
 A number of other unknown poems, written in a variety of verse-forms, were addressed to his second wife and adopted son.
 These previously unpublished works will appear in a new volume of Burgess’s Collected Poems, which is being edited by the Burgess scholar Dr Jonathan Mann.

-A two-year project to catalogue the archive of the Burgess Foundation has been funded by the Heritage Lottery Fund.
+A two-year project to catalogue the archive of the Burgess Foundation has been funded by the UK Heritage Lottery Fund.